anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 <hero>See [Set Budgets and Budget Alerts](https://cloud.google.com/billing/docs/how-to/budgets) for additional instructions on creating, modifying, and deleting budgets and alerts. </hero>

-### 8 -  Create or Clone Workspaces and add Data Analysts as “Writers” with “can-compute”
+### 8 -  Create Workspaces
 _Lab Manager_

 **To create workspaces for Data Analysts:**

 1. Log in to the Terra workspaces screen.

 <button-link href="https://anvil.terra.bio/#workspaces" target="_blank">Sign in to Terra  Workspaces</button-link>
 1. If prompted, select **“Sign in with Google”**.
 1. Decide if you will create or clone a workspace:
 1. To create a new workspace, select the “+” button on the top left of the workspaces screen.
 1. To clone a workspace, find the workspace in your workspaces list, select the “three dots” icon on the right, and select **“Clone”**.
 1. Select a workspace name and Billing Project for the workspace, being careful to select the billing project created for the Data Analyst who will be computing with the workspace.
 1. Select **“CREATE WORKSPACE”** or **“CLONE WORKSPACE”** as appropriate.